1. Identify yourself. Include your name, title (if you have one–and mother counts!) and address.

 2. List your “credentials”–your title of mom/aunt/kindergarten teacher is important!
 As is your status as a resident of your state or someone who voted for a politician/might vote for them in the future.

 3. Provide specific information about how the topic affects you and others.
 If a certain bill is involved, cite the correct title or number.

 Paragraph 2: Provide more detail.

-Use specific examples or evidence to support your position–(see our fact sheets for details!)
+- Use specific examples or evidence to support your position–(see our resources for details!)

 Paragraph 3: Close and request the action you want taken